The Clear

 so why not get out there and fight it out for second place?

-As we danced.
-Susie and I had our 6 couples cheering for us plus most of the audience.
+heard our seven couples cheering for us plus most of the audience.
 We

-and spun her that way.
+and I spun her that way.
 At this point I could

 her long hair and

-flowing Disco dress, all eyes were on her as one spin after another built up the
+flowing Disco dress, all eyes were on Susie as one spin after another built up the

 People were clapping and shouting encouragement.
 This was